 Psychosocial mediators are the other set of determinants of moments of rupture and choice of underground sociabilities.
-These are fundamental psychological needs and motivations that exert pressure on how people interact with the context given; they coconstruct transitions and ruptures and how people respond to the overall context of the favela.
-Analysis of the experience of the self reveals the following psychosocial mediators:
+These are fundamental psychological needs and motivations that exert pressure on how people interact with the context given; they co-construct transitions and ruptures and the way people respond to the overall context of the favela.
+Analysis of the experience of the Self reveals the following psychosocial mediators: